WE WANT PARENTS TO ENCOURAGE THEIR CHILDREN’S IMAGINATIONS.

 Notices / Newsletters

 Good nutrition is very important to children and our centre encourages this by requesting that families provide healthy food for the child during the day.
 Families supply lunch while the centre supplies morning and afternoon tea for the day.
 The following is some suggestions of healthy food for your child to bring.
-These foods are in line with the DOCS Fit for Life program.
+These foods are in line with the Munch and Move Healthy Eating program

-Sandwich, salad and veggie sticks, biscuits and cheese, fruit, baked beans as well as any of the above.
+Sandwich, salad and veggie sticks, biscuits and cheese, fruit and baked beans.
 Please provide a good amount of food for your child.

 Please note that due to children with severe allergies The Rumpus Room is strictly a Nut Free Zone.